khalifmv/akhmadkha/README.md

 ### Hi There 👋

-U can call me Khalif.\
+U can call me Khalif / خليف\
 Im currently working as a Frontend Developer & Student at Binus University.
-Usually I use react.js to build amazing thing.
+Usually I use react.js to build amazing thing... sometimes i use swiftui too, but i still learning about that

 So, you can reach me on:\
 <a href="mailto:email@akhmadkha.id" target="_blank">Email</a>\